studytutorials/octotree_light/README.md

 ```

-## Contributing
-Create a pull request against the `devel` branch and add Nils Funk and Sotiris
-Papatheodorou as reviewers.
-Once any potential issues are approved and the pull
-request is accepted, it will be rebased on the current `HEAD` of `devel`,
-fixing any conflicts and merged.
-The original pull request branch will be
-deleted after merging.

 ## Licence
 The core library is released under the BSD 3-clause licence.
 There are parts of
 this software that are released under the MIT licence, see individual files for